Manu343726/Manu343726.github.io/_posts/2017-02-11-writing-ast-matchers-for-libclang.markdown

 Basically what we do is test if we match in the current node and continue searching, or not to continue down the AST if we already reached the max depth.
-If you look carefuly, with this implementation `_matches` could be set to true multiple times, which may seem as a waste of time.
+If you look carefully, with this implementation `_matches` could be set to true multiple times, which may seem as a waste of time.
 This is intended, to let binding matchers to find multiple matches and cache all the results.